Margrit Waltz: Flight experience

 Waltz performed her first ferry mission in 1977.
 In 1991, she made her first flight in a TBM, when she and Daher test pilot Christian Briand flew TBM serial number 6 on a trans-atlantic delivery.
 As of 2022, she has logged over 25,000 flight hours.
 She has flown planes ranging from a Cessna 150 to a Citation Mustang jet.
 As of December 2003, she held 11 records for speed over a recognized course.

 In 2002, Waltz made her 550th trans-atlantic ferry flight in a Lancair Columbia 300 named The New Spirit of St. Louis; the plane had previously been flown eastbound by Erik Lindbergh, Charles Lindbergh's grandson, following the original 1927 New York to Paris route his grandfather took.
-The original plan was to fly westbound directly to the Wilkes-Barre from Germany, but she landed in Iceland due to strong winds, and then continued the trip from there.
+The original plan was to fly westbound directly to Wilkes-Barre from Germany, but she landed in Iceland due to strong winds, and then continued the trip from there.
 The 14 hour 42 minute flight was the first direct flight ever from Iceland to Wilkes-Barre.
 The only difficulty during the flight was flying through a thunderstorm after she had already reached the United States.
 At the time, she had flown more trans-Atlantic ferry flights than anybody else.